mikegioia/libremail/docs/DATA_FORMAT.md

    example, this would be 'Accounts/Listserv/LibreMail' instead of 'LibreMail'.
 - `count` Total number of messages in the folder.
 - `synced` Number of messages that have been downloaded for this folder.
+- `uid_validity` The UIDVALIDITY flag on the IMAP folder.
+This is used with the message's unique ID to uniquely identify a message across sessions.
 - `deleted` Boolean flag denoting if the folder was deleted on the IMAP server.
    Deleted folders should not be synced.
 - `ignored` Boolean flag denoting if the folder should be ignored from sycning